Kim Dickens: 2000s

 In 2000, Dickens had co-starring roles in films Committed opposite Heather Graham, Hollow Man with Elisabeth Shue and Kevin Bacon, and The Gift starring Cate Blanchett.
-The following year, she played the lead in the independent film, Things Behind the Sun.
-Dickens received critical acclaim for her performance, and an Independent Spirit Award for Best Female Lead nomination.
+The following year, she played the lead in the independent film Things Behind the Sun.
+She received acclaim and an Independent Spirit Award for Best Female Lead nomination.
 Later in 2001, Dickens was a regular cast member in the short-lived CBS police drama series, Big Apple.
 In 2003, she co-starred opposite Felicity Huffman and Eric Stoltz in the Showtime miniseries Out of Order.

 During the 2000s, Dickens mostly worked on television, playing Joanie Stubbs, the madam, in the HBO western Deadwood from 2004 to 2006.
 She was nominated for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series in 2007 for this role.
 She was a regular cast member in the unaired HBO comedy series, 12 Miles of Bad Road starring Lily Tomlin and Mary Kay Place.
 She had recurring roles on Lost and Friday Night Lights.
 In film, Dickens co-starred in House of Sand and Fog (2003) with Jennifer Connelly and Ben Kingsley, Thank You for Smoking (2005), Wild Tigers I Have Known (2006), Red (2008) and The Blind Side (2009).